Garados007/DataLayout/README.md

     - this members are limited on the current entry scope (no linking, ...)
     - this members are ideal for: sorting, comparing, computing
 - add math operator to bounds (+, -, *, /)
-- auto highest type of the chain:
-    - if a record is loaded and a child type of it exists it should automaticly load this type

 ## community support